KPI-Sense/intern-take-home-assessment/README.md

   That only parses the the data from the excel file after this date and displays the same chart and information.

 2) Add forcast plotting in (including with the above 1 time filter).
 A forcast value is considered to any value in the row whose date is past the current datetime.
 For example if the current date is June 6th 2019 then a normal value is anything before June 6th 2019 and a forcasted value is anything after June 6th 2019.
 A forcasted series should be plotted using different colors and labels to indicate that is a forecasted value.

+`note when submitting bonus parts the assessment create a new python file name main_bonus_{bonus_number}.py and put all additonal code in here.
+Leave your origional assessment submission as is.`

 ### CodeSubmit